 “I really appreciated how the Jesuit high school could be open to critical conversations on politics and things that were happening in Arizona,” the political science and philosophy alum said.

-Bravo’s upbringing was impacted by his father’s work as a Spanish interpreter for the city of Phoenix Municipal Court and his uncle’s involvement with labor leader Cesar Chavez, co-founder of the National Farm Workers association.
+Bravo’s upbringing was impacted by his father’s work as a Spanish interpreter for the city of Phoenix Municipal Court and his uncle’s involvement with labor leader Cesar Chaves, co-founder of the National Farm Workers association.
 Both figures instilled in him the value of public service, Bravo said.

 At the onset of his college career, Bravo said he was motivated to develop social justice initiatives centered around immigration.
 He had seen Loyola breaking ground by allowing Deferred Action for Childhood Arrivals (DACA) applicants into the Stritch School of Medicine.

 In 2013, Bravo attended an immigration conference with Loyola where he witnessed 24 of the 28 Jesuit universities come together in Washington, D.C. to sign the Fairfield Report, an agreement committed to supporting those applying for DACA status, according to a Loyola press release.

 It was on this trip that Flavio met the former vice president of student affairs, Jane Neufeld, who now works in Loyola’s Advancement Division, which supports Loyola’s philanthropic initiatives, Neufeld said.
 Immediately, Neufeld said she was struck by Bravo’s passion for DACA, despite only being a first-year at the time.